WEEE-Open/cannolo/README.md

 `--no-bake`: passed image will not be shrinked nor modified in any way.
 Otherwise it will be resized to be as small as possible.

-`--post-install /path/to/script`: a script to be executed on the new disk, using it as root partition.
-Warning: Some systemd tools such as hostnamectl, localectl and timedatectl can not be used, as they require an active dbus connection and this option uses internally `chroot`(see [chroot on the ArchWiki](https://wiki.archlinux.org/index.php/Chroot)).
+`--post-install <executable file>`: a script to be executed on the new disk, using it as root partition.
+Warning: Some systemd tools such as hostnamectl, localectl and timedatectl can not be used, as they require an active dbus connection and this option uses internally `chroot`(see [it on the ArchWiki](https://wiki.archlinux.org/index.php/Chroot)).

 `--hostname`: the new hostname on the passed disk